 It’s frustrating when you have been as clear as you possibly could be and the other person was obviously too distracted to give the time for a proper response.
 It only wastes more time!
 It doesn’t feel good to be misunderstood and unacknowledged.

-I watched a TEDTalk about two months ago, and the man suggested a way to improve listening skills is to become attuned to sounds around you.
+I watched a TEDTalk a few months ago, and the man suggested a way to improve listening skills is to become attuned to sounds around you.
 I find it easier to do this experiment when I’m outside.
 All you have to do is quietly identify every sound you notice; maybe count them.
 When you train yourself to focus on subtleties, see if there is a difference in your ability to focus on and retain information and patiently respond to people when they speak.

 Of course, on the pathway towards becoming a better listener is awareness.
 Be aware of the habits of people you feel really listen to you and the habits of people who likely don’t.
 Which habits make you feel more heard?
 Notice your own habits in listening situations and what works for you.
 Acknowledge that listening is something from which we can all improve and benefit.

 Finally, be sure you are able to be fully present.
 Be honest when you are unable to give your full attention.
 If I don’t have the time or energy to listen the way someone deserves, I will tell them that with an offer to plan for an another time.
 When you truly care about someone, you want to be there for them.
 Sometimes support doesn’t need to involve advice, but an effort to understand and affirm that what is said is heard.
 You don’t have to accept everything you hear, but allow yourself to decide after you’ve heard it.
 Listening could be the greatest way you show someone you have love, care, and respect for them.
 It is also a crucial way to constantly learn and grow.
 When you give your attention, you receive the opportunity for healthy relationships and richer connections.
 Listening lessens loneliness.
-We miss so much when we don’t listen, and in a world that strives to have more, strive to have more respect and to have more understanding.
+We miss so much when we don’t listen.
+In a world that strives to have more, strive to have more respect and to have more understanding.

 Go in peace, learn, listen, and if you like this page, share it!